efigi/cup-of-gamedev/_posts/2020-10-06-why-unity-is-better-than-godot.markdown

 ---
 layout: post
 title:  "Why Unity is Still Better Than Godot for A Solo Game Developer"
+description:  "As a solo dev, you have to wear many hats.
+See why Unity is a better fit than Godot for this!"
 author: remtaine
 categories: [Jekyll, Gamedev]
 image: assets/images/2020-10-17_unity_is_better_than_godot_v1.png